Education, Organisation, Research

 What is the procedure?

-The deadline for nominations is Tuesday the 7th of January 2020.
+The deadline for nominations is Monday the 28 December 2020.
 The nominations will be reviewed by an internal committee who will select a winner.
-The winner will be announced during the Faculty meeting on Thursday the 23rd of January 2020.
+The winner will be announced at an event that will be announced at a later date.